YusufStar/freedom-public/README.md

 ### 🌟 **Core Values**
 - **Privacy First**: Complete data ownership and control
 - **Security by Design**: Enterprise-grade security measures
-- **Open Source**: Transparent and community-driven development
 - **User Experience**: Intuitive and accessible interfaces
 - **Performance**: High-performance and scalable architecture

 ---

-**Yusuf Star** - Where privacy meets performance.
+**Freedom** - Where privacy meets performance.
 Complete email and DNS independence for the modern world.

 *Built with ❤️ by Yusuf Yıldız using modern technologies for maximum security and performance.*